-Though the Sunshine state is known for its cool breezes and mesmerizing oceans, the City of Angels is notorious for traffic.
+Los Angeles is known for its busy traffic.
 According to the 2013 census, over 471,000 people commute to Los Angeles each day for work.
-When so many aggressive drivers surges the streets, they leave little room for the ever growing cyclist community.
+With several aggressive drivers occupying the streets, they leave little to no room for the ever-growing cyclist community.

-Even when following the rules of the road, such as riding with traffic, fatal bicycle accidents can happen.
-This may tempt you to take your two wheeler onto safer paths such as the sidewalk.
-However, is this legal?
-What about about bike on bike accidents or accidents with pedestrians?
+Even if a bicyclist is following the rules of the road, they are still at risk of getting into a fatal bicycle accident.
+This may tempt you to take your two wheeler onto safer paths, such as the sidewalk.
+However, would that be legal?
+What about a bike on bike collision or a pedestrian accident?

 In this article we will discuss where, when, and if it is illegal to ride your bike on the sidewalk.
-If you’ve already been in an accident however, contact the Los Angeles bicycle accident lawyers at West Coast Trial Lawyers for a free consultation.
+If you’ve already been in an accident, contact our qualified Los Angeles bicycle accident attorneys at West Coast Trial Lawyers.
+We are readily available to offer legal assistance.

 In compliance with California Vehicle Code Section 21206, each local government has the responsibility of regulating their own streets and sidewalks.
 This could mean that riding your bike could be legal on one side of the street, but illegal on the next.
 Local governments, for example, can decide whether riding on the sidewalk next to a business building or a residential home is legal.